-Discusses the mechanics of transaction handling and transmission in MySQL Cluster and the NDB API, and the objects used to implement these.
+Discusses the mechanics of transaction handling and transmission in NDB Cluster and the NDB API, and the objects used to implement these.

 When transactions are sent using

 are not immediately transferred to the NDB Kernel.
 Instead,